bradymd/django-certiffy/faq.md

 It can keep track of notes for each certificate - who they are for, notes on how they cert is deployed.

 It can grade the certifcate using Qualys ssllabs API.
-Helpful for keeping track of the qualify of your estate.
+Helpful for keeping track of how secure your websites are re certs.

-If you have hundreds like I do, it can you guage workload, see the waves of certificates that approach.
+If you have hundreds like I do, it wold help you guage workload, see the waves of certificates that approach.

 ## WHAT ISN'T IT?
-It's not involved with ACME so no auto renewals going on here.
+It's not involved with ACME  - so no auto renewals going on here.
 But can still keep track of your these certs - I guess they should never expire cos the ACME scheme is working.

 ## WHY DJANGO and PYTHON and SQLLITE?
 Well I have tried a python flask version and this is just another iteration.
 It's a fairly small implementation - worth looking at perhaps if you are starting out with django.
 It was really about developing my python skills.